taddieken95/Accuray_Tech_Comm_Guide/Chapter 4: Proofreading/Section 5 Agile.md

 Ensure that the correct files are uploaded to their proper locations inside Agile.

-> **NOTE:** This concludes this chapter on proofreading.
+> This concludes this chapter on proofreading.
 To begin the next chapter on ECOs and Agile, click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%205:%20ECOs/READme.md).
 To return to this chapter's overview, click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%204:%20Proofreading/READme.md)